fizzbee-io/website/content/examples/linked_list_cycle.md

 A -> B means that node A points to node B.
 {{% /hint %}}

-In this post, we will model [Floyd's tortoise and hare](https://en.wikipedia.org/wiki/Cycle_detection#Floyd's_tortoise_and_hare) algorithm for cycle detection and an algorithm that keeps track of the visited nodes to find cycles.
+In this post, we will model two algorithms:
+- [Floyd's tortoise and hare](https://en.wikipedia.org/wiki/Cycle_detection#Floyd's_tortoise_and_hare) algorithm for cycle detection
+- An algorithm that keeps track of the visited nodes to find cycles.

 ## How to model the linked list with FizzBee